AlgyJr/ios_guides/Table-View-Guide.md

 <a href="https://imgur.com/nZdbnm5"><img src="https://i.imgur.com/nZdbnm5.png" title="Setting the Reuse Identifier" /></a>

 You can now use this identifier when calling `dequeueReusableCell(withIdentifier: for:)` in your implementation of `cellForRowAt indexPath:`.
-Notice that the compiler cannot infer the type of your custom cell class from the reuse identifier and you must explicitly cast the resulting object to the correct class.

 ```swift
 import UIKit